90N45-d3v/dBmonster/README.md

 ###### * *Please contact me on [twitter](https://twitter.com/90N45), if you have anymore problems*

 ## Working on...
+- RSSI at MAC Address Lookup if device is nearby
+- [WiGLE](https://wigle.net) API for MAC Address Lookup
+- SDR support for advanced operations
 - Capture signal strength data for offline graphs
 - Generate multiple graphs in one coordinate system
 - MAC address assembler - Associate multiple random MAC addresses because of their similar dBm signal